WICG/soft-navigations/README.md

 }
 ```

-## Required spec changes

-- We need to add `PerformanceObserverInit` option named "includeSoftNavigationObservations", that will indicate that post-soft-navigation ICP entries should be observed.

-Note: With the new ICP entry replacing LCP, this may change.

 ## Privacy and security considerations

 This API exposes a few novel paint timestamps that are not available today, after a soft navigation is detected: the first paint, the first contentful paint and the largest contentful paint.